-WHIRLPOOL® Dryer Warranty
+ROPER® Dryer Warranty

-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized Whirlpool service company.
+LENGTH OF WARRANTY: WHAT WE WILL PAY FOR: FULL ONE-YEAR WARRANTY (from date of purchase) FSP® replacement parts and repair labor to correct defects in materials or workmanship.
+Service must be provided by an authorized Roper service company.

-WHIRLPOOL WILL NOT PAY FOR
+WHAT WE WILL NOT PAY FOR:

 - A. Service calls to: - 1.
 Correct the installation of your dryer. - 2.
 Instruct you how to use your dryer. - 3.
 Replace house fuses or correct house wiring or plumbing. - 4.
-Replace light bulbs. - B. Repairs when your dryer is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your dryer is designed to be repaired in the home. - D. Damage to your dryer caused by accident, misuse, fire, flood, acts of God, or use of products not approved by Whirlpool. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Replace owner accessible light bulbs. - B. Repairs when your dryer is used in other than normal, single-family household use. - C. Pickup and delivery.
+Your dryer is designed to be repaired in the home. - D. Damage to your dryer caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

-WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
+This Roper appliance is warranted by Whirlpool Corporation.
+Under no circumstances shall it be liable under this warranty for incidental or consequential damages.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, or limitation of implied warranties, so these exclusions or limitations may not apply to you.

 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

 Outside the United States, a different warranty may also apply.
-For details, please contact your authorized Whirlpool dealer.
+For details, please contact your authorized Roper distributor or military exchange.

-If you need service, first see the "Troubleshooting" section of this book.
-After checking "Troubleshooting," additional help is available by checking the "Requesting Assistance or Service" section, or by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.
+If you need service, first see the "Requesting Assistance or Service" section of this book and then, if you need additional help, call our toll-free telephone number, 1-800-44-ROPER (1-800-447-6737), from anywhere in the U.S.A.